 Indistinguishable as the prints of the last animal that crossed it.

 Lisa A. Flowers is a poet, critic, vocalist, the founding editor of Vulgar Marsala Press, and the author of diatomhero: religious poems.
 Her work has appeared in The Cortland Review, elimae, Tarpaulin Sky, The Collagist, Entropy, and other magazines and online journals.
 She is a poetry curator for Luna Luna Magazine.
-Raised in Los Angeles and Portland, OR, she now resides in the rugged terrain above Boulder, Colorado.
-Visit her here or here.
+Raised in Los Angeles and Portland, OR, she now resides in Colorado.
+Visit her here.